 According to § 18.2-195.1, engaging in credit card factoring involves presenting a credit card or its details for payment without proper authorization, to defraud the issuing entity, cardholder, or acquiring bank.
 This act constitutes a Class 5 felony.
 However, if done without fraudulent intent but lacking authorization, it is considered a Class 1 misdemeanor.

-Additionally, employing or causing an authorized person to submit fraudulent credit card transactions without authorization and with intent to defraud is also classified as a Class 5 felony.
+Additionally, employing or causing an authorized person to submit fraudulent credit card transactions without authorization and with the intent to defraud is also classified as a Class 5 felony.
 Similarly, if done without fraudulent intent but without proper authorization, it’s considered a Class 1 misdemeanor.
 An “authorized person” refers to an individual authorized by the acquirer to accept credit cards, including agents or employees.

 Types of Credit Card Factoring for a Small Business